City Guides

 Frequently asked questions

 Prices usually jump during a reset and then ease over time.
-The important question is whether the market is near the high or the low right now.
+The important question is whether the market is near the high or the low end of the cycle.